 The International Course on the Conservation of Earthen Architecture is a one-month training initiative held in the World Heritage city of Al Ain, UAE, organized by the Getty Conservation Institute in partnership with Department of Culture and Tourism - Abu Dhabi.
-The aim of the course is to improve the practice of earthen heritage conservation by providing practical training for mid-career professionals from the Middle Eastern, North African and south Asian regions.
+The course aims to improve the practice of earthen heritage conservation by providing practical training for mid-career professionals from the Middle Eastern, North African and South Asian regions.

-In many regions of the world, including in the Arabian Gulf, earth has been used as a construction material for millennia.
-In the World Heritage Site of Al Ain, for example, there are numerous earthen archaeological sites dating from the Bronze and Iron ages (ca. 3000-1000 BCE), as well as late Islamic period houses, forts and mosques built in adobe brick.
+In many regions of the world, including in the Arabian Peninsula, earth has been used as a construction material for millennia.
+In the World Heritage Site of Al Ain, for example, there are numerous earthen archaeological sites dating from the Bronze and Iron ages (ca. 3000-1000 BCE), as well as late Islamic period houses, forts and mosques constructed in earth.
 While these significant sites are being protected and preserved, earthen structures around the world are rapidly disappearing due to abandonment, demolition, and replacement with modern materials.

-Though the Middle East, North Africa and South Asia hold the majority of the world’s earthen architecture, there are few targeted training opportunities for professionals working in the region on the conservation of earthen heritage.
+Though the Middle East, North Africa and South Asia hold much of the world’s earthen architecture, there are few targeted training opportunities for professionals working in the region on the conservation of earthen heritage.